StateVoicesNational/Spoke/CONTRIBUTING.md

 * By EOD Tuesday, we should have reviewed and merged the PRs to stage-master that contain changes we would like to test on staging and roll to prod Wednesday.
 * On Wednesday morning, the whole team then piles onto regression testing staging
 * After the tech team tests staging, we get at least one member of the Mobile team to signoff on the state of staging.
-* If we fix all issues, regression test staging, and tech and mobile have signed off on staging, we roll to prod, as early as signoff is possible and at latest Thursday morning.
+* If we fix all issues, regression test staging, and tech and mobile have signed off on staging, we merge stage-master back into master, roll to prod, as early as signoff is possible and at latest Thursday morning.
+This way, we know that the master branch is stable and is what we're running in our prod env.
 * After we roll to prod, at least one member of the Tech and Mobile team verify that prod is up and working.
 * We never roll code directly to prod without first testing on staging.